 4 – Many quality NAS devices are quite inexpensive when compared to the cost of a traditional file server.

-You can buy NAS devices that contain multiple hard drives, but given the size of your office staff and the small number of shared files, a model with a single hard drive with at least a couple of terabytes of storage should easily suffice.
+You can buy NAS devices that will hold multiple hard drives, and given the size of your office staff and the small number of shared files, a NAS cabinet containing two 8TB NAS hard drives should provide plenty of storage for your needs.

-Click here to check out the excellent selection of inexpensive NAS hard drives at Amazon.
-I think you might be pleasantly surprised at the low cost you’ll have to pay for one!
+Click here to check out the excellent selection of inexpensive NAS storage devices at Amazon.